UCF Grants FAQ

 Can we invoice for activities that happened before the grant agreement was signed?

-Yes.
-Attachment B of your grant agreement states: Up to 90 days of Pre-award costs are allowable under this agreement as determined by the State and as related to scope of work in Attachment A. In other words, completed project work that occurred as early as 90 days before the grant agreement was signed is eligible for reimbursement as long as the costs were properly documented.
+In other words, completed project work that occurred as early as 90 days before the grant agreement was executed is eligible for reimbursement as long as the costs are properly documented.

 What if we need to request an extension to our grant project period?

-If you need to request an extension, per condition number 8 in attachment B of your grant agreement:
+If you need to request an extension, per Attachment B of your grant agreement:

 If the scope of work as detailed in Attachment A cannot be completed by the project end date, the Subrecipient must request from the State in writing (an email is sufficient) an extension at least 30 days prior to the project end date.
 The extension request must include a justification and a proposed extended project end date.
 The State retains the right to approve or deny the request based on the provided justification.